scpwiki/wikijump/ftml/README.md

 Then, borrowing a slice of said tokens, `parse` consumes them and produces a `SyntaxTree` representing the full structure of the parsed wikitext.

 Finally, with the syntax tree you `render` it with whatever `Render` instance you need at the time.
 Most likely you want `HtmlRender`.
+There is also `TextRender` for text-only, such as for searching article contents or a "printer-friendly" view.

 ```rust
 fn include<'t, I, E>(